Scotland Elementary School

 Breakfast is provided each morning free of charge to all students who would like it.

-Each day, weather permitting, we will have two, approximately 15 minute, recesses, once in the a.m. and one before lunch.
-At times we will have a special p.m. recess.
+Each day, weather permitting, we will have two, outdoor recesses.
+We will have an AM recess and a PM recess.
 Please dress your child according to the weather.

-Each Monday, I will send home a Kindergarten Newsletter, which will explain the upcoming week in kindergarten.
+Each Friday, I will send home a Kindergarten Newsletter, which will explain our week in kindergarten.
 I will include learning focuses for the week, poems, songs/chants and ideas for reinforcement of skills at home.
 Enjoy!

 Parent Teacher Conferences